-Every year the Academy Awards are given to deserving nominees in the best actor, actress, supporting actor and supporting actress categories.
-Despite some upsets here and undeserving winners there, most of the time, the argument can be made that the Academy gets the awards right.
+Every year Academy Awards are given to deserving nominees in the best actor, actress, supporting actor and supporting actress categories.
+Despite some upsets here and undeserving winners there, most of the time, the argument can be made that the Academy gets these categories right.

 The problem is, despite having deserving winners and more so deserving nominees, there is still a category of performances that are left out.
 They are the more unique forms of acting.
 The ones where the actor can’t necessarily be seen, but the performance can still have a major effect on the audience.